xtuJSer/CoCoMusic/README.md

-# cocomusic
+# CoComusic

-> a simple music player.
+> a simple music player build by vue and electron.

-# CocoMusic V2.0 comming
+# CoComusic V2.0 comming
 ##  lightweight as usual

 -- xtuJSer.feng